rh-aiservices-bu/Custom-Notebook-Images-Best-Practices/docs/laptop-build-howto.md

 In this document, we will do a step-by-step walkthrough of the required steps to:
 * Build a notebook image on your local workstation
-* Create a quay.io account and public repo
+* Create a quay.io account and public image registry
 * Push the local image into the registry
 * Add the image to your RHODS environment